• Skip to primary navigation

 Remember— the only limitation to multisensory learning is your own creativity (or, if you’re not the creative type, your ability to look up ideas on the internet)!
 Feel free to make a mess with your student every now and again, allow them to move around a bit, get the dog involved, and—most importantly—make it engaging!

-If you have a student who is finding their academic experiences too challenging, why not reach out to our Placement Specialists?
-They can help craft an individualized plan for your student’s success.
+If you have a student who is finding their academic experiences too challenging, feel free to reach out with any questions.

 Get in Touch